Test Id : SASP

 Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-Clinical practice guidelines for HP include a diagnostic algorithm which focuses on exposure identification, imaging evaluation, and bronchoalveolar lavage/histopathology.(3) Detection of IgG antibodies specific for certain environmental antigens can help to document the causative exposure for an individual.
-This is critical, as an important treatment for these patients is antigen avoidance.
+Clinical practice guidelines for HP include a diagnostic algorithm which focuses on exposure identification, imaging evaluation, and bronchoalveolar lavage/histopathology.(4) In patients with clinical, pathological and imaging results consistent with HP, identification of causative exposure is important, as a significant part of treatment is antigen avoidance.
+There are many antigens, both organic and inorganic, that have been associated with the development of HP.(2,3) Causative organic antigens include a wide array of bacteria, mycobacteria, fungi, and animal proteins.
+Aspergillus fumigatus is a fungus found in locations with high humidity, including soil, greenhouses, and compost heaps.
+It is ubiquitous and may even be found in household dust.
+In patients diagnosed with HP, evaluation for antigen-specific IgG antibodies, in conjunction with known environmental exposures, can help to document the causative exposure for an individual.
 However, IgG testing is only useful as supportive information for the diagnosis of HP; a positive result only indicates sensitization to the antigen and a negative result does not exclude the possibility that a patient with HP may be sensitized to another antigen.

 Reference Values